-- Develop existing parkland to increase the number of active parks and facilities consistent with level of service standards. - Acquire new parkland for a quality new park that addresses the desired level of service and supports an equitable distribution of parkland across the entire City, that helps to meet level of service standards and that is affordable to purchase and maintain. - This could should include parcels in areas west of Meridian Ave E and in the vicinity of Sumner Heights Drive for a neighborhood-scale park (3-515 acres in size). - Prioritize the successful completion of the new Edgewood Community Park.
-Create a signature community park within a ten-minute walk of all Edgewood citizens to serve as a community gathering space and celebrate the City's unique rural character. - Build on existing trails, pathways, and sidewalks to increase non-motorized connections between parks, schools and other community facilities.
-Ensure that the character of trails, pathways and sidewalks is appropriate for Edgewood.

-- Complete the proposed short-term park and trail projects listed in the Capital Improvement Program for the City's Parks, Recreation, Open Space, and Trails Plan.
+- Develop existing parkland to increase the number of active parks and facilities consistent with level of service standards. - Acquire new parkland for a quality new park that addresses the desired level of service and supports an equitable distribution of parkland across the entire City. - This should include parcels in areas west of Meridian Ave E and in the vicinity of Sumner Heights Drive for a neighborhood-scale park (3-5 acres in size). - Prioritize the successful completion of the new Edgewood Community Park. - Build on existing trails, pathways, and sidewalks to increase non-motorized connections between parks, schools and other community facilities.
+Ensure that the character of trails, pathways and sidewalks is appropriate for Edgewood. - Complete the proposed short-term park and trail projects listed in the Capital Improvement Program for the City's Parks, Recreation, Open Space, and Trails Plan.